 Main Article Content

-Objectives: To study body image perceptions and body image dissatisfaction, and their relationship with Body Mass Index (BMI) among medical students in Oman.
-Methods: A cross-sectional study was conducted among students of a private medical college in Oman.
-Data (including self-reported weight and height) was collected through a questionnaire-based survey.
-Body image perception and satisfaction were assessed using Stunkard Figure Rating Scale (FRS)..
-Students' responses were collected, analyzed, and interpreted.
-Results: A total of 351 medical students participated in the study (mean age of 21.6 + 2.2 years, mean BMI of 22.7 + 4.3 kg/m 2 ).
-Most students were within normal ranges of BMI (63%), 12% were underweight and 25% overweight/ with obesity.
-Around 66% of students perceived their body image correctly; students at extremes of BMI were more accurate about their body image perceptions.
-Body image dissatisfaction was high (80%) among the respondents ; 73.5% 0f those dissatisfied desired to be thinner.
-The association between self-reported BMI with perceived BMI and body image dissatisfaction was significant (p<0.001).
-Only 18.2% of students felt "attractive".
-The association between body image perception and body image dissatisfaction was statistically significant (p<0.05).
+Objectives: This study aimed to examine body image perceptions and body image dissatisfaction and their relationship with body mass index (BMI) among medical students in Oman.
+Methods: This cross-sectional study was conducted among students of the College of Medicine and Health Sciences, National University of Science and Technology, Sohar, Oman, between September and December 2019.
+The data (including self-reported weight and height) were collected through a questionnaire-based survey.
+Body image perception and satisfaction were assessed using the Stunkard Figure Rating Scale.
+Results: A total of 351 medical students (response rate: 70.2%) participated in the study with a mean age of 21.6 ± 2.2 years and a mean BMI of 22.7 ± 4.3 kg/m2.
+Most students were within normal ranges of BMI (63%), 12% were underweight and 25% overweight/obese.
+Approximately, 66% of students perceived their body image correctly; students at both BMI extremes were more accurate about their body image perceptions.
+Body image dissatisfaction was high (80%) among the respondents with 73.5% of those dissatisfied desiring to be thinner.
+The association between self-reported BMI with perceived BMI and body image dissatisfaction was significant (P <0.001).
+Only 18.2% of students felt ‘attractive’.
+The association between body image perception and body image dissatisfaction was statistically significant (P <0.05).
 Conclusion: A high degree of body image dissatisfaction and incorrect body image perceptions exists among medical students.
-There is an increased desire to be thinner and a majority feel unattractive.
+There is an increased desire to be thinner and the majority of this study’s participants feel unattractive.
 There is a need to foster healthy body image perceptions among students of health sciences as they are the future in healthcare and can influence the health beliefs in our society.

-Keywords: Body Image Perception; Body Image Dissatisfaction; Body Mass Index; Medical Students.
+Keywords: Body Image; Body Image Dissatisfaction; Body Mass Index; Medical Students; Oman.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.